alexgbrandt/Parallel-NBody/README.md

 ## An Explanation

-A technical report describing the problem, the background, the math, and some implementation details are given in doc/.
+A technical report describing the problem, the background, the math, and some implementation details is given in doc/.